 MWD's recruitment manager acknowledged that MWD does not have any formal procedures for preventing discrimination in the hiring process but claimed that his human resources staff brief interview panelists on EEO matters.
 However, despite this assertion we did not see any evidence of these briefings in our review of 12 hiring processes.
-Additionally, MWD's EEO manager asserted that she believes interview panelists are not adequately prepared and that MWD needs to improve EEO training for those who serve MWD has removed the limited EEO hiring procedures it once had in place to prevent discrimination and has not replaced them with anything meaningful. on interview panels and make hiring decisions.
+Additionally, MWD's EEO manager asserted that she believes interview panelists are not adequately prepared and that MWD needs to improve EEO training for those who serve on interview panels and make hiring decisions.
 She also believes that the form interview panelists sign does not ensure that panelists actually understand how to limit bias or discrimination.
 Further, she said that from her perspective, the overall hiring process at MWD does not currently include a sufficient focus on EEO matters.